kkkkkaran/BouquetFlowers/TensorFlow YOLO/README.md

 ![image](./docs/images/iou.png)

-If you want more details, read the fucking source code and original paper or contact with [me](https://github.com/YunYang1994)！
+If you want more details, read the source code and original paper or contact with [me](https://github.com/YunYang1994)！

 ## part 5.
 Other Implementations